-- 2.12.1 Measures to be addressed in the scheme of archaeological mitigation will be defined during the subsequent stages of the EIA.
-These will include the field investigation and recording work, although where possible these will be considered in advance of the appointment of the Contractor.
-The feasibility of dismantling the Boer prisoner of war desalination chimney and reconstructing it elsewhere will be considered during the EIA.
-If this is feasible it would be carried out in accordance with a method agreed with the Engineer.
-The methodologies adopted for various stages of the work will be informed by the Institute of Field Archaeologists Standards and Guidance documents. - 2.12.2 The Contractor, prior to commencement of any construction work, shall submit to the Engineer a scheme for archaeological mitigation, for approval, setting out the proposed measures to be taken to prevent damage to known and unknown archaeological remains.
+- As part of the CEMP, the Contractor, prior to commencement of any construction work, shall submit to the Engineer a scheme for archaeological mitigation, for approval, setting out the proposed measures to be taken to prevent damage to known and unknown archaeological remains.
 Upon commencement of the construction work, the reviewed statement shall be implemented and complied with throughout the period of the construction work.
 Known features are presented on Figures 11.1a to 11.1E in Volume 3 of the Environmental Statement and described in Chapter 11 of Volume 2 and Appendix 11.1 of Volume 4 of the Environmental Statement.
-The Contractor shall safeguard area and features to be protected/undisturbed during the construction works. - 2.12.3 The Contractor shall be aware of the possibility of uncovering items or areas of archaeological interest during top soil and sub soil stripping.
+The scheme for mitigation measures must be based on the items listed in Section 11.5.3 of Volume 2. - 2.12.2 The Contractor shall safeguard area and features to be protected/undisturbed during the construction works. - 2.12.3 The Contractor shall be aware of the possibility of uncovering items or areas of archaeological interest during top soil and sub soil stripping.
 The Contractor shall take all reasonable precautions to prevent his workmen or any other persons from removing or damaging any fossils, coins, articles of value or antiquity, structures or other remains, or any other item of archaeological interest discovered.
-Items found shall be handled in accordance with the Conditions of Contract.

-- 2.12.4 The Contractor shall prepare procedures to ensure that existing features of archaeological importance to be retained shall be protected from damage and disturbance. - Should it be necessary to conduct a watching brief during soil stripping and ground 2.12.5 disturbance work in specific areas the Contractor shall provide adequate access and time for this to be carried out by the Museum Curator.
+Items found shall be handled in accordance with the Conditions of Contract. - 2.12.4 The Contractor shall prepare procedures to ensure that existing features of archaeological importance to be retained shall be protected from damage and disturbance. - 2.12.5 Should it be necessary to conduct a watching brief during soil stripping and ground disturbance work in specific areas the Contractor shall provide adequate access and time for this to be carried out by the Museum Director.